 Water, bed sediment, and biota were sampled in streams from Butte to near Missoula, Montana, as part of a monitoring program in the upper Clark Fork Basin of western Montana.
-The sampling program was led by the U.S. Geological Survey in cooperation with the U.S. Environmental Protection Agency to characterize aquatic resources in the Clark Fork Basin, with emphasis on trace elements associated with historic mining and smelting activities.
+The sampling program was led by the U.S. Geological Survey, in cooperation with the U.S. Environmental Protection Agency, to characterize aquatic resources in the Clark Fork Basin, with emphasis on trace elements associated with historic mining and smelting activities.
 Sampling sites were located on the Clark Fork and selected tributaries.
-Water samples were collected periodically at 20 sites from October 2012 through September 2013.
-Bed-sediment and biota samples were collected once at 13 sites during August 2013.
+Water samples were collected periodically at 20 sites from October 2013 through September 2014.
+Bed-sediment and biota samples were collected once at 14 sites during August 2014.

-This report presents the analytical results and quality-assurance data for water-quality, bed-sediment, and biota samples collected at sites from October 2012 through September 2013.
+This report presents the analytical results and qualityassurance data for water-quality, bed-sediment, and biota samples collected at sites from October 2013 through September 2014.
 Water-quality data include concentrations of selected major ions, trace elements, and suspended sediment.
-Turbidity and dissolved organic carbon were analyzed for water samples collected at the four sites where seasonal daily values of turbidity were being determined.
+At 12 sites, dissolved organic carbon and turbidity samples were collected.
+In addition, nitrogen (nitrate plus nitrite) samples were collected at two sites.
 Daily values of mean suspended-sediment concentration and suspended-sediment discharge were determined for four sites.
+Seasonal daily values of turbidity were determined for four sites.
 Bed-sediment data include trace-element concentrations in the fine-grained fraction.
-Biological data include trace-element concentrations in whole-body tissue of aquatic benthic insects.
-Statistical sum-maries of water-quality, bed-sediment, and biological data for sites in the upper Clark Fork Basin are provided for the period of record.
+Biological data include trace-element concentrations in wholebody tissue of aquatic benthic insects.
+Statistical summaries of water-quality, bed-sediment, and biological data for sites in the upper Clark Fork Basin are provided for the period of record.

 |Publication Subtype||USGS Numbered Series|